SecretSurfSpot/seedlings/README.md

 - Modularise the common content of the campaign_list.erb and campaign.erb files
 - Although all tests provide 100% code coverage, testing could be improved to include edge cases/incorrect output verification
 - Integrate an ORM (Object-Relational Mapping), such as ActiveRecord or DataMapper
+- The application has been developed to run on Google Chrome, I'd to modify it so it works correctly on all popular browsers